When I play with fire,

 - Faith Heel Turn

-A character crosses the Despair Event Horizon after learning that their religious beliefs are fake or mistaken.
+Alice crosses the Despair Event Horizon after learning that her religious beliefs are false or mistaken.

 - Fake Defector

-Appearing to turn evil (or good) without a real morality change.
+Appearing to go evil (or good) without a real morality change.

 - Fallen Hero